qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - one of my mailbox gmail keeps logging off

 ## intent:sign_out_problem
+- how do i log out of my account on a device
+- why can't i log out this account
+- how to log out my gmail account from this app
+- how to log out
+- how to log out my account submitted
+- log out of an account submitted
 - log out submitted
 - no option to log out
 - how do i log out of my email